Jay Whelan, Head

 Universal Tracking (uTrack) is an academic monitoring system designed to help students stay on track for timely graduation.
 In order to remain on track, students must complete the minimum requirements for each tracking semester known as milestones.
 Milestones may include successful completion of specified courses and/or attainment of a minimum GPA. uTrack requirements only affect first-time, first-year, full-time, degree-seeking students entering Fall 2013.

 Progression and Retention Requirements

-Progression in the nutrition major, regardless of concentration, requires a minimum undergraduate UT cumulative GPA of 2.8 after a minimum 45 hours of undergraduate coursework and completion of CHEM 120 *-CHEM 130 *, BCMB 230 , and NUTR 100 * with a grade of C or higher.
-Applications are due February 1 and are available on the departmental website.
+Progression in the nutrition major requires a minimum undergraduate UT cumulative GPA of 2.8 after a minimum 45 hours of undergraduate coursework and completion of CHEM 120 *-CHEM 130 *, BCMB 230 , and NUTR 100 * with a grade of C or higher.
 Transfer cumulative GPA will be used for new transfer students.
 If all courses are not yet completed, provisional admission may be offered contingent upon successfully meeting course requirements prior to start of the fall semester.
+Applications are due February 1 and are available on the departmental website.

-Students admitted to the Nutrition major, with a Dietetics Concentration, must enroll in NUTR 311 and should enroll in HRT 210 in the fall semester in order to remain in the program.
-Students admitted to the Nutrition major, with a Basic Science Concentration, must enroll in NUTR 311 in the fall semester in order to remain in the program.
-Students admitted to the major, regardless of concentration, must enroll in NUTR 313 and NUTR 314 in the subsequent spring semester in order to remain in the program.
+Students admitted to the major must enroll in NUTR 311 and should enroll in HRT 210 in the fall semester in order to remain in the program.
+If CHEM 350 has not yet been completed, students must also enroll in it for the fall semester.
+Students admitted to the major must enroll in NUTR 313 and NUTR 314 in the subsequent spring semester in order to remain in the program.
 If a student earns a grade of less than C in a nutrition course, he/she will be dropped from the program and must reapply.
 In order to graduate with a major in nutrition, students must earn a grade of C or better in every required nutrition course.